 David Purser is a secondary science teacher for the Karnes City Independent School District.
 His role includes Honors Physics, Conceptual Physics, and Aviation Science.
 He has been a Texas certified composite science teacher for over 10 years.
 In addition to teaching, David is currently a student pilot.
 He and his wife also own a private chemical company.
 Prior to teaching, David worked 16 years in Scientific Services for the HEB Grocery Company.
-David holds a B.S. and an M.S. degree from Texas A&M University, College Station, TX.
+David holds a B.S. and an M.S. degree from Texas A&M University, College Station, Texas.

 Executive Director, Blue Sky Educational Foundation, Dallas, TX

-Lee serves as Executive Director of the Blue Sky Educational Foundation in Dallas, TX.
-Before joining Blue Sky, Lee served as Vice President of Education with the Experimental Aircraft Association (EAA) in Oshkosh, WI.
+Lee Siudzinski serves as Executive Director of the Blue Sky Educational Foundation in Dallas, Texas.
+Before joining Blue Sky, Lee served as Vice President of Education with the Experimental Aircraft Association (EAA) in Oshkosh, Wisconsin.
 He has also served 21 years as a public school superintendent in two school districts in Wisconsin and currently serves on the AOPA High School Advisory Board.
 The focus of Blue Sky is to use the excitement of aviation to engage students in STEM.
 The flagship program is the Aeronautical STEM curriculum and kit which Blue Sky has successfully implemented in all 5th grades in the Grand Prairie Independent School District.

-National Director, Learning for Life, Irving, TX
+National Director, Boy Scouts of America Learning for Life